Cihangir Akşit: Post-military career

 Akşit retired as a major general in September 2008 with seventeen badges earned during his forty-year military career.
 He earned badges for combat operations, meritorious unit command, shooting, training, superior meritorious performance and two badges for operations success.

 After retirement, he was assigned as President Abdullah Gül's defence consultant as well as Expert Consultant to the permanent Mission of Turkey to NATO in Brussels.

 On July 1, 2010, he was selected by members of NATO to be the Director of the NATO Standardization Agency (NSA) where he focuses on agency reform.
 As director, he has made speeches at the ISPRAT 2nd International Government CIO Knowledge Exchange in Brussels as well as the 2010 and 2011 DMSMS Standardization conferences in the United States.

-On March 12, 2013, Akşit and Ukrainian major general Viktor Nazarov signed a "road map" towards cooperation between the Armed Forces of the Ukraine and the NSA.
-The document was considered important in terms of aligning the Armed Forces of the Ukraine with armed forces of other NATO countries, as well getting support in standardization from the NSA.
+On March 12, 2013, Akşit and Ukrainian major general Viktor Nazarov signed a "road map" towards cooperation between the Armed Forces of Ukraine and the NSA.
+The document was considered important in terms of aligning the Armed Forces of Ukraine with armed forces of other NATO countries, as well getting support in standardization from the NSA.
 Two weeks later on March 25, 2013, the Director of the Deutsches Institut für Normung (DIN) Torsten Bahke and Akşit signed the Technical Cooperation Agreement between the DIN and NSA in Berlin, Germany.

 Akşit began his writing career in 2008.
 He has published three novels, all of which are historical fiction.
 His first novel, Sarı Sessizlik Sarıkamış 1914: Bir Kayboluş Romanı was published in 2009 having previously worked on writing the novel since 1981.
 The same year he published his second novel, Çiğiltepe: Miralay Reşat Bey (1879–1922) ve vatan savunmasında 27 yıl.
 It was based on the life of Ottoman and Turkish Army officer Reşat Çiğiltepe.
 His latest novel, Savruluş, was published in 2011.
 Akşit has also written several articles for military magazines.
 One article he wrote, titled "Military and Chess", was published by the Ege University Faculty of Science on their website.

 In 2012, Akşit was awarded his PhD in Strategic Planning and National Security Strategies from the Strategic Research Institute (SAREN) in Istanbul after taking major modules from the University of Kent.